fwouts/bazel-javascript/examples/node-typescript-app/helm/README.md

 [here](https://github.com/helm/charts/tree/master/stable).
 Using a published helm chart enables you to add something to kubernetes with minimal work.

-For helm to be able to work you need to [initialize helm and install tiller into your kubernetes cluster](https://docs.helm.sh/using_helm/#quickstart).
+To use helm you need to [initialize helm and install tiller into your kubernetes cluster](https://docs.helm.sh/using_helm/#quickstart).
 Helm's Tiller Server manages the helm charts that are deployed in your cluster.